 When children first join our school, we receive relevant information from previous educational settings such as nursery, pre-school or former primary school.
 The progress of all children is tracked closely by class teachers.
-Teachers, the Special Educational Needs Co-ordinator (SENCo) and the Head Teacher meet regularly to discuss the progress of all children.
+Teachers, the Special Educational Needs Co-ordinator (SENCo)/Head Teacher meet regularly to discuss the progress of all children.
 If it becomes clear that a child is not making the progress we would expect, we identify what additional support we can put in place at these meetings.
-In the first place, this might just be including a child in one of our regular booster groups or it could be that a more personalised programme is needed.
-If so, this is then discussed with parents and carers.
+In the first place, this might just be including a child in one of our regular intervention groups or it could be that a more personalised programme is needed.
+If so, this is then discussed with parents and carers and a pupil passport including a provision map and SMART targets are developed to closely target support for progress.